zkJoey/joey-mono/README.md

 - In case of default, the pool takes ownership of contracts receiving revenue
 - Dapp built using React
 	- login with Web3Modal
-	- connect Stripe and Cricle keys to feed Signal Adapter
+	- connect Stripe and Circle keys to feed Signal Adapter
 	- Calculate credit limit by Evaluation Agent

 ## Designs